dvv/simple/README.md

 ## Aim

-To provide simple means to write thin JSON REST/RPC server with _built-in_ security based on Object Capabilities.
+To provide simple means to write thin JSON REST/RPC server with _built-in_ security based on Object Capability.
 Most of existing similar projects are about providing sugar to do routing and/or template rendering, paying no or little attention to security.

 **Simple** is written in pure [CoffeeScript](https://github.com/jashkenas/coffee-script) and uses: